 My name is Linnea Winter Laubenstein.
 I was born in a Christian home and I love Jesus.
 I saw my brothers get baptized when they were younger.
 In 2017, I asked Jesus for forgiveness and to be my best friend.
 And I started doing communion with my mom and dad and brothers.
 My life is different now because I am a Christian.
 I have a lifelong friend and it helps me forgive others.
 And Jesus gives me the courage to stand up for others in need.
 I’m getting baptized today because I want people to know that I love Jesus.
 And He will know how much I love Him.

-So, how about you – have you said yes to Jesus?
-Learn more here!
+So, how about you – have you said “yes” to Jesus?
 Have you been baptized yet?
-Learn more here about being baptized through FAC … Are you in?
+Learn more about being baptized through FAC.